Pazardzhik: Early Modern

-Modern History
+Modern history

 In 1904, there was a fire in the city, which burnt down more than 300 workshops and commercial buildings.
+Handicraft was practiced in the early 20th century, such as the production of aba, haberdashery and coppersmithing.
+There were many factories such as for tobacco, food products, walnut and sesame oil.

 The famous British travel writer Patrick Leigh Fermor visited Pazardzhik in the late summer of 1934, according to his book The Broken Road.
-During the 1934 Bulgarian coup d'état, which overthrew Mushanov's cabinet by Kimon Georgiev's Zveno and the Milltary Union, saw being replaced Mihail Trendafilov with Georgi Kenderov as mayor of Pazardzhik and also Lyubomir Levicharov as deputy mayor.
+During the 1934 Bulgarian coup d'état, which overthrew Mushanov's cabinet by Kimon Georgiev's Zveno and the Military Union, saw being replaced Mihail Trendafilov with Georgi Kenderov as mayor of Pazardzhik and also Lyubomir Levicharov as deputy mayor.

 Bulgaria's participation in the final stage of World War II was conditioned by circumstances reflecting national and international interest.
 On 17 September 1944, an agreement was reached that the newly formed Bulgarian People's Army.
 The first reported Soviet troops entered Pazardzhik on 23 September 1944.
 From the autumn of 1944 until the summer of 1946, troops from the 9th Artillery Division, commanded by Major-General Andrei Ratov, were stationed in the town, and the division's headquarters were located in Plovdiv.
 Near Glavinitsa in the winter of 1944 the aviation unit was deployed.
 The Soviet command in Pazardzhik was headed by Dmitry Gorunkov and assistants - Nikolai Pavlovich Ugryumov and Vasily Feodorovich Bezhanov.
 After 9 September 1944, the city grew to an industrial centre, which in 1947 during nationalisation, began consolidation of industrial enterprises.
 The leading sectors of the economy were food and beverages, machinery and metals, chemical, electronics, production of accumulators, etc. In 1960 was established a factory for accumulators, one of the biggest ones in Bulgaria.
 In 1981 49,7% of the industrial products in the okrug were produced in the town.
 Pazardzhik had 72 industrial enterprises and the cooperatives are also developed.
-After 1989, the process of state ownership in its various forms begins.
+After 1989, the process of state ownership in its various forms began.
 Conditions were made for the development of private-owned agriculture enterprises.

 The special camp "C" was established.
 It was a secret concentration camp, organized secretly and illegally, about which only the head of the State's Security and Georgi Dimitrov knew about.
-It is housed in the old prison, and was ran by the Counterintelligence Department II of the State Security.
+It was housed in the old prison, and was run by the Counterintelligence Department II of the State Security.
 It was intended for persons captured on the border, but from the very beginning many IMRO activists were also sent.
 According to testimonies, they were killed with iron rods by groups of executioners.
 By 1950, 137 people were sent to Camp C, of whom 65 died.
-The camp was closed on November 20, 1950, and the survivors were sent to the Belene camp.
+The camp was closed on 20 November 1950, and the survivors were sent to the Belene camp.
 Eight people, "because they knew everything that was going on in the camp", were left without sentences "forever in Pazardzhik prison", but they too were transferred to Belene in June 1952.
+Approximately 600 prisoners were behind bars in 1952, which were forced to work on hydroelectric power stations on the Maritsa.